techworldwithmurali/devops-real-time-projects-bootcamp/Tools Installation Steps/AWS RDS/Creating and Configuring a MySQL Database (usermanagment) on AWS RDS.md

-step-by-step guide to create an AWS RDS MySQL instance with your specific configurations:
+### step-by-step guide to create an AWS RDS MySQL instance

 ### Prerequisites:
 - Make sure you have an active AWS account.